 Marketing teams of businesses are tasked with the target of garnering more and more customers and ensuring a call to action is followed.
 While the teams are working on the strategy to entice new clients, some mistakes — knowingly or unknowingly — do make their way.
 For a successful SMS Marketing campaign, some mistakes, to be talked about in the following paragraphs, have to be avoided at any cost.

 With the number of communication channels between customers and brands increasing day by day, options available to audiences with varying tastes are aplenty.
 The SMS channel is very unique because you, as a product or service provider, are given direct access to the client’s inbox.
 Below we have included the mistakes to be avoided while running a campaign.

 1. Not Asking for Permission

-The approval can be had by asking the prospective customers to either fill in the form on the website or send a simple text on a given code, expressing willingness to receive texts from the brand.
+The approval can be had by asking prospective customers to either fill in the form on the website or send a simple text on a given code, expressing their willingness to receive texts from the brand.
 Moreover, going through the local data privacy laws is essential before initiating a campaign anywhere in the world.

 2. Blocking the Escape Route

 Once you have gotten access to the client’s inbox, opportunities abound for your enterprise.
 You get to market your brand.
-But, what you must not miss while sending the initial welcome message is the way to opt-out of the marketing campaign for the receiver.
+But, what you must not miss while sending the initial welcome message is the way to opt out of the marketing campaign for the receiver.
 It is advised to include, like in email marketing, the option to unsubscribe in every sent message.

-Making it easier for the customer to opt out is way better than holding on to a customer who does not want to hear from you.
+Making it easier for the customer to opt-out is way better than holding on to a customer who does not want to hear from you.
 The exit route must be as simple as the entry route.
 It can be by just sending “STOP” on a given number or sender ID.